What is Debt?

 Contact Elliot Watson – Certified Financial Planner

 Elliot Watson is an award winning CERTIFIED FINANCIAL PLANNER™ and enjoys helping clients achieve their financial goals.
 He is committed to building strong relationships with clients built on a foundation of open and honest communication.
-If you would like help achieving your financial goals, contact Elliot on 02 4032 7934 for a complimentary initial consultation.
+If you would like help achieving your financial goals, contact Elliot on 02 4038 1623 for for an initial consultation.

 The views expressed in this publication are solely those of the author; they are not reflective or indicative of licensee’s position, and are not to be attributed to the licensee.
 They cannot be reproduced in any form without the express written consent of the author”.